 To battle this anti-diversity, how I invest is to choose a few different index funds.
 Specifically, my investments are split between:

-- Large U.S. stock index fund—about 40% of my portfolio (ex: FXAIX)
+- Large U.S. stock index fund—about 40% of my portfolio (example: FXAIX)

 - Mid and small U.S. stock index fund—about 20% of my portfolio (ex: FSSNX, FSMDX)

 This is my “lazy portfolio.”
-I spread my money around four different asset class index funds, and let the economy take care of the rest.
+I spread my money around five different asset classes and let the economy take care of the rest.